9Queens/CatStealingApp/README.md

   from a third-party cat farm.
 It allows real-time monitoring of job status and searching acquired cats via tag names, serving them in a paginated way to callers.

-- The solution offers a stealing approach that is steady as a rock and error-proof as hell.
-NO MATTER HOW MANY batches you place at the same time (I dare you to place thousands), this thing will continue to steal cats no matter what.
+- The solution offers a cat stealing approach that is steady as a rock and error-proof as hell.
+Combining hangfire's retry policy attributes for isolated cat downloads and for the batches + my custom numbers from settings (IOptions).
+NO MATTER HOW MANY batches you will place at the same time (I dare you to place thousands), this thing will continue to steal cats as your resources allow - no matter what.

-- A faster approach exists in comments that uses parallelism, but I haven’t finalized it yet… it’s like 'light' speed fast but loses cats (future update).
+- A faster approach exists in comments that uses parallelism, but I haven’t finalized it yet… it’s like 'light' speed fast but loses cats.
+I think i need semaphores there... (future update).

-- Each batch has its own mechanism for tracking duplicate download attempts (I use hashes of the byte arrays), failures, or other errors for the entire operation (batch).
+- Each batch has its own mechanism for tracking duplicate download attempts (I use hashes of the byte arrays to ensure uniquness). failures network failures , or other errors for the entire operation (batch).
 Hangfire filters are used to capture the start and end of each batch operation and simultaneously append messages for failures, successes, and statistics about captured cats.

 - I still have some comments here and there intentionally, for you to better understand my approach.
   I decided not to go hardcore and create a separate table for each download item — I kept it simple but included all required download statistics.
-  You can also watch the console as I use basic logging.
+  You can also watch the console as i make use of basic logging.

-- The dockerized solution is in [ debug ], NOT release (keep that in mind).
+- The dockerized solution is in [ debug ] mode, NOT release (keep that in mind).
   You can, of course, change the Docker scripts — feel free.

   Actual endpoints of the CatApp: